BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 # RNA_dependent_PIP2_associated_nuclear_proteome
-The code and analysis files associated with a manuscript "Molecular basis for the interaction of intrinsically disordered proteins with nuclear PIP2 compartments" by Sztacho M., Cervenka, J., et al.
+The code and analysis files associated with a manuscript "The RNA-dependent interaction of phosphatidylinositol 4,5-bisphosphate with intrinsically disordered proteins contributes to nuclear compartmentalization" by Sztacho M., Cervenka, J., Salovska, B., et al.

 ## R version
-The code was built on R version XY.
+The code was built on R version 4.3.1.

 ## Input datasets
-The datasets needed for the code to be executed are contained in the XY folder.
+An example FASTA sequence database, ScanProsite motif table, and an example ouput from Analysis 1 are provided in the Example_data folder.

 ## R files description

-### Skript 1
+### Analysis 1

+The first analysis takes the input FASTA sequence database to retrieve intrinsincally-disordered regions (IDR) in proteins from the D2P2 database (https://d2p2.pro).

+The IDRs are then matched to three K/R rich sequence motifs identified by the ScanProsite tool (https://prosite.expasy.org/scanprosite).

+The K/R motif-matched IDRs are then analyzed in terms of their physicochemical properties (pI, GRAVY score) and length.

-### Skript 2
+### Analysis 2

+The second analysis takes the input FASTA sequence database to retrieve intrinsincally-disordered regions (IDR) in proteins from the D2P2 database (https://d2p2.pro).

+The IDRs are then analyzed in terms of their physicochemical properties (pI, GRAVY score) and length.